idris-lang/Idris-dev/docs/proofs/patterns.rst

     plus_commutes_S k Z = Refl
     plus_commutes_S k (S j) = rewrite plus_commutes_S k j in Refl

-All metavariables have now been solved,
+All metavariables have now been solved.

 The ``total`` annotation means that we require the final function to pass the totality checker; i.e. it will terminate on all possible